 WASHINGTON, August 1, 2018 – U.S. Secretary of Agriculture Sonny Perdue today proclaimed Aug.
 1-7 as National WIC Breastfeeding Week.
 Each year, National WIC Breastfeeding Week is held in conjunction with World Breastfeeding Week during the first week of August to promote and support breastfeeding as the best source of nutrition for a baby’s first year of life.

 In addition, this year the USDA Food and Nutrition Service (FNS) is launching a new breastfeeding campaign entitled “WIC Breastfeeding Support – Learn Together.
 Grow Together.”
-The research-based social marketing campaign encourages moms who participate in the Special Supplemental Nutrition Assistance Program for Women, Infants and Children (WIC) to breastfeed their babies and provides them with support and expertise to help them succeed.
+The research-based social marketing campaign encourages moms who participate in the Special Supplemental Nutrition Assistance Program for Special Supplemental Nutrition Program for Women, Infants, and Children to breastfeed their babies and provides them with support and expertise to help them succeed.